Solixa Xanthis, 10 mg 30 pcs

 Overdose

-Solifenacin overdose has the potential to cause severe anticholinergic effects.
+Overdose of solifenacin can potentially lead to severe anticholinergic effects.
 The highest dose of solifenacin that was accidentally taken by one patient was 280 mg over 5 hours.
-This dose resulted in a change in the patient’s mental state, but did not require hospitalization.
-In cases of overdose, activated charcoal should be administered, gastric lavage is effective within an hour, but vomiting should not be induced.
-As in cases of overdose of other anticholinergic agents, symptoms should be treated as follows:
+This dose resulted in a change in the patient’s mental status but did not require hospitalization.
+In cases of overdose, activated charcoal should be prescribed, gastric lavage is effective for an hour, but vomiting should not be induced.
+As with overdose of other anticholinergic drugs, symptoms should be treated as follows:

 ---|---|